 An Ugly Website With High Quality Teas

 Generation Tea sells some of the highest quality Chinese teas available outside of China.
-They also have a website that looks like a leftover relic from the early days of the internet.
+They also have a website that looks like a leftover relic from the early days of the internet (note: they’ve recently updated it!
+Now it only looks about 10 years old…).
 If you can deal with that and want to try some really high quality tea, this is the shop for you.

-Silver Leaf Teas has the worst website I’ve used.
-So why use them at all?
-To be honest, I don’t generally, since I spend a lot of time in Asia and have ready access to very cheap teas.
-But if you’re looking for a low cost tea to brew in large quantities as ice tea or to fill a thermos, this is the place to get it.
+Personally, I spend a lot of time in Asia and have ready access to very cheap loose leaf teas, so I don’t generally buy them online.
+But if you do not live somewhere where you can get cheap tea anywhere and you’re looking for a low cost tea to brew in large quantities as ice tea or to fill a thermos, California Tea House is the place to get it.

 Finally, a Word on Amazon.com

 For most people, Amazon.com is the most convenient place to buy tea.
 They have a very large selection, too.
 Unfortunately, the large selection can actually be a problem.
 Much of it is low quality, so it can be difficult to sift through all that to find the best values.